peakshift/bitcoin-ux/wallet-security.md

 Once a user opens the app, a spinning balance animation is activated — simmilar to a slot machine and the user is asked are you alone?

+### Decoy Wallet

-### Special Pin Code to Access an Account with Less Funds
+Allow a user to set a Special Pin Code/Password to access an account with less funds.

+Instead of opening your **real** bitcoin wallet, you open one with a much smaller amount of money in it.
+You transfer it to the attacker and they leave satisfied.[^1]

 ```gherkin
 Feature: Secret Account